gadget-framework/gadget2/docs/userguide.md

 ### Overview {#subsec:hookeover}

-Hooke & Jeeves is a simple and fast optimising method, but somewhat unreliable, and it is often described as a ’hill climbing’ technique.
+Hooke & Jeeves is a simple and fast optimising method, but somewhat unreliable, and it is often described as a 'hill climbing' technique.
-From the initial starting point the algorithm takes a step in various ’directions’, and conducts a new model run.
-If the new likelihood score is better than the old one then the algorithm uses the new point as it’s best guess.
+From the initial starting point the algorithm takes a step in various 'directions', and conducts a new model run.
+If the new likelihood score is better than the old one then the algorithm uses the new point as it's best guess.
 If it is worse then the algorithm retains the old point.
 The search proceeds in series of these steps, each step slightly smaller than the previous one.
-When the algorithm finds a point which it cannot improve on with a small step in any direction then it accepts this point as being the ’solution’, and exits.
-It can be seen that this renders the scheme vulnerable to producing local solutions, accepting a local dip as being the solution even if a better solution exists elsewhere, beyond a local ’hill’ that the algorithm cannot see past.
+When the algorithm finds a point which it cannot improve on with a small step in any direction then it accepts this point as being the 'solution', and exits.
+It can be seen that this renders the scheme vulnerable to producing local solutions, accepting a local dip as being the solution even if a better solution exists elsewhere, beyond a local 'hill' that the algorithm cannot see past.
 In order to combat this tendency it is strongly recommended that you re-run the optimisation, using the final point of one run as the start of the next.
 This will effectively re-set the searching step size to large steps, and give